Riverside bikeway cafe coming to CBD

-The Velo Café will be a first for Brisbane offering a unique riverside destination with purpose- built facilities for leisure cyclists to stop and enjoy.
+Destination Brisbane Consortium Project Director Simon Crooks says the Velo Café will be a first for Brisbane offering a unique riverside destination with purpose-built facilities for leisure cyclists to stop and enjoy.

 Bicycle Queensland CEO Rebecca Randazzo says that the cycling community welcomes the café facilitates.

-“The establishment of the new Velo Café on one of Queensland’s busiest bike ways is warmly welcomed by bike riders,” Ms Randazzo said.
+“The establishment of the new Velo Café on one of Queensland’s busiest bike ways is warmly welcomed by bike riders.

 “We can’t overlook the obvious synergy of the café facilities.
 For many Brisbane bike riders, coffee and riding go together like Disney and happily ever after.”